necolas/react-native-web/docs/guides/multi-platform-apps.md

 What follows is merely an _example_ of one basic way to package a web app using [Webpack](https://webpack.js.org) and [Babel](https://babeljs.io/).
-(You can also the React Native bundler, [Metro](https://github.com/facebook/metro), to build web apps.)
+(You can also use the React Native bundler, [Metro](https://github.com/facebook/metro), to build web apps.)

 Packaging web apps is subtly different to packaging React Native apps and is